 When is the best time to visit?

-November to March are the best months to take flights to Bangkok.
+November to March are the best months to take a flight to Bangkok.
 The temperature is in the mid-20s and the humidity is at its lowest.
-Flights and prices can be twice as high as in the off season, and hotels are often fully booked so make sure you plan your trip in advance.
+Flight prices can be twice as high as in the off season, and hotels are often fully booked so make sure you book your flight in advance.

 February sees the Chinese New Year celebrations when the China Town area of Bangkok turns into a big party scene with dragon dancers, colourful decorations and families enjoying the festivities.
 Some restaurants in the area will offer promotions and discounts but bear in mind that they will be very crowded.

-Sogkran Festival in April attracts hordes of visitors too so if you are a fan of hot weather and water fights on the streets, make sure you book your flights around this time.
+Sogkran Festival in April attracts hordes of visitors too so if you are a fan of hot weather and water fights on the streets, make sure you book your flights to Bangkok around this time.

 The off-season prices are appealing, especially if you don’t mind the hot, humid and rainy weather.
-The least-crowded months tend to be May, June, and September so it could be the best time to find a deal on flights and hotels.
+The least-crowded months tend to be May, June, and September so it could be the best time to find cheap flights to Bangkok.